Why You Need an Active Balancing BMS?

 Inductive balancing utilizes inductors to transfer energy between cells.
 When the voltage of a particular cell becomes significantly higher than others, the inductor shunts the excess energy, leveling the cell voltages.
 Subsequently, during the charging process, the stored energy in the inductor is released to balance low-voltage cells.
 Inductive balancing offers higher efficiency than passive methods and is well-suited for medium-sized battery packs.

 Transformer-based balancing uses flyback transformers to transfer energy between cells.
-The transformer serves as both an energy source and a sink, converting energy between magnetic and electric forms.
+The transformer serves as both an energy source and a sink.
+It converts energy between magnetic and electric forms.
 Transformer-based balancing provides high efficiency and is suitable for large battery packs with high power requirements.

 Parallel Equalization